Not a

 method.

-KPCTY (刻瓷 · kè xiàn · "carved line") is a jewelry studio that restrings the oldest material culture in the Chinese world — beads for thinking — for a generation that never knew it was missing them.
+KPCTY (刻瓷 · kè ci · "carved porcelain") is a jewelry studio that restrings the oldest material culture in the Asian world — beads for thinking — for a generation that never knew it was missing them.

 A slow timeline.